-On 20th January 2021, Simon Murphy and Joan Roberts presented a seminar on The Schools Health Research Network (SHRN) at an online event organised by the Welsh Government’s National Strategy for Educational Research and Enquiry (NSERE).
-SHRN manager Joan updates us on how it went.
+On 20th January 2021, Simon Murphy and Joan Roberts presented The Schools Health Research Network (SHRN): Supporting Research, Policy and Practice Around Young People’s Health and Wellbeing.
+The seminar was part of a programme organised by the Welsh Government’s National Strategy for Educational Research and Enquiry (NSERE).
+Joan, SHRN’s Director of Operations, updates us on how it went.

 Simon and I were delighted to be asked to present this seminar as part of a programme organised by the Welsh Government’s National Strategy for Educational Research and Enquiry (NSERE).
 The aim of NSERE is to ensure that research, enquiry and evidence play a meaningful role in the development of practice in all aspects of the education system.
 The seminars have been developed to support capacity building and networking and are open to researchers, practitioners and policymakers.